Molecular and Genetic Epidemiology I

 All course materials and handouts will be posted on the course's online syllabus.

 Genetic Epidemiology: Methods and Applications, by Melissa A. Austin.
-CABI, 2013.
+Centre for Agriculture and Biosciences International (CABI), 2013.

 Grades will reflect scores on: